Research topics

 Quantum effects such as wave packet interference, entanglement, spin oscillations, and tunneling may be relevant when extremely intense laser pulses are impinging on atomic systems.
 In particular, a quantum tunneling barrier may be built up in an atom or a highly charged ion by the attractive Coulomb forces that attach the electron to the atomic core and the electric field of a strong laser that pulls the electron away from the core.
 Moreover, ultra-strong lasers can no longer be treated as pure electric fields; the laser's magnetic field component has to be taken into account, too (nondipole effects).
 The recent results of the group around Karen Hatsagortsyan contributed to an understanding of the role of sub-barrier as well as nondipole dynamics for shaping subtle features of the photoelectron momentum distribution in tunneling ionization.

-QED and high-energy processes in strong laser fields
+QED and high-energy processes in very strong laser fields